Hyeseong0317/Biomedical_Segmentation/README.md

 [Deep supervision](https://arxiv.org/pdf/1801.03399.pdf)

 As such, coarse-grained class labels used as intermediate concepts are able to improve fine-grained recognition performance, which further validates our deep supervision strategy.

+The more concepts applied, the better chance that the generalization is improved.
+In conclusion, deep supervision with intermediate concepts regularizes the network training by decreasing the number of incorrect solutions that generalize poorly to the test set.